kevin-ch-day/ScytaleDroid/docs/database/queries/artifacts_for_app.md

 * Reconstruct an absolute filesystem path on demand: `CONCAT(hsr.data_root, '/', hap.local_rel_path)`.
 * Display `split_group_id` as a collapsible group in the UI to show related splits.
 * Combine with file hashes to offer “download latest” from the PHP interface.
+* Pair this query with static-analysis metadata (`data/static_analysis/reports/<sha256>.json`) so analysts can open detector findings or diff reproducibility bundles per artifact.